jbrukh/gpt-jargon/README.md

     - Think of 10 new incredibly cool products that should come to market
     - For each product, output: "$product -- slogan($product)"
     +++

+### A good example of axioms.

+Jargon 0.0.10 wrote this nice idiomatic example of how to use axioms.

+    +++ precise-math
+    * When performing arithmetic operations, round to two decimal places
+    - Calculate 3.14159 * 2
+    +++